 The pots are to be fitted to the underside of the board and their pins soldered from the topside.
-Note that there is no component identification on the reverse side of the board so use the front panel as guide to make sure the parts go into the correct locations.
+Note that there is no component identification on the reverse side of the original issue 1 board so use the front panel as guide to make sure the parts go into the correct locations.